Yas7777/ZenTracker-Backend/README.md

  * [ ] Deploy this app.
  * [ ] Given the sensitive nature of the app, I would like to add a secure login and authentication page.
  * [ ] Add a test suite.
- * [ ] Add more relevant form inputs.
- * [ ] Add data analysis graphs, given that I would like to the moods to be tracked with time.